thecoder75/liveme-pro-tools/README.md

 * * *

-## FFMPEG No Longer Required?
-You can choose to use a basic built-in concat system now to join the chunks downloaded without needing to have FFMPEG installed on your computer.
-Or for better support, you can still use FFMPEG settings.

-If you wish to transcode the downloads, then you will need to have FFMPEG installed.

-* * *

 ## Current Releases Built With
 * [Electron](http://electronjs.org)
 * [NodeJS](http://nodejs.org)
-* LiveMe-API - *now integrated into the project*

 ## Contributing
 If you find any bugs or would like to help add features or additional functions, please create a pull request for review and the current contributors will review it.
 No guarantees are provided on if your pull request will be integrated or not.